dhyanio/csvtojson/README.md

 # csvtojson-go

-Convert any CSV file into Nested Json in golang
+Convert CSV file into JSON or YAML